sinclairtarget/michel/README.md

 ### Why Go Templates?
-Michel is heavily inspired by [Hugo](https://gohugo.io/) and should feel somewhat similar to anybody that has used it.
+Michel is heavily inspired by [Hugo](https://gohugo.io/) and should feel familiar to Hugo users.

-That said, Michel aspires to be much simpler than Hugo and will never have as many features.
+That said, Michel aims to be simpler than Hugo and will never have as many features.
 Michel also takes a different, more explicit approach to mapping content to final pages in your website.

 ## Non-Features
 * Michel will never have built-in asset pipelines.
 [Just use CSS](https://lyra.horse/blog/2025/08/you-dont-need-js/), or use Michel as part of a larger build process.